French Foreign Legion: Crimean War

 On 9 June 1854, the French ship Jean Bart embarked four battalions of the Foreign Legion for the Crimean Peninsula.
 A further battalion was stationed at Gallipoli as brigade depot.
 Eight companies drawn from both regiments of the Foreign Legion took part in the Battle of Alma (20 September 1854).
 Reinforcements by sea brought the Legion contingent up to brigade strength.
 As the "Foreign Brigade", it served in the Siege of Sevastopol, during the winter of 1854–1855.

 The lack of equipment was particularly challenging and cholera hit the Allied expeditionary force.
 Nevertheless, the "leather bellies" (the nickname given to the legionnaires by the Russians because of the large cartridge pouches that they wore attached to their waist-belts), performed well.
 On 21 June 1855, the Third Battalion, left Corsica for Crimea.

 On 8 September the final assault was launched on Sevastopol.
 Two days later, the Second Foreign Regiment with flags and band playing ahead, marched through the streets of Sevastopol.
 Although initial reservations had been expressed about whether the Legion should be used outside Africa, the Crimean experience established its suitability for service in European warfare, as well as making a cohesive single entity of what had previously been two separate foreign regiments.
-Total Legion casualties in the Crimea were 1,703 killed and wounded.
+Legion casualties in the Crimea were 1,703 killed and wounded out of total French losses by battle and disease of 95,615.